capr/multigit/README.md

 untracked files, change the exclude files and add patterns that are appropriate to each repo.
-Given that all repos now share the same namespace, you need to be explicit about which parts of that namespace are "reserved" for which repo.
+Given that all repos now share the same namespace, you need to be explicit about which parts of that namespace are "reserved" for which repos.

-## How do I clone repos?
+## How do I clone repos overlaid?

 	$ mkdir project
 	$ cd project